kristian-c-popov/target-detection-and-localization/README.md

 # target-detection-and-localization

-This code base is designed to accomodate using a YOLO CV model and an array of cameras to detect and localize a target.
+This code base is designed to detect and localize a target using a YOLO CV model.